How Has The Pandemic Changed The Customer Experience?

 For many organisations this has meant fast-tracking technology that was already in development.
 The emerging technologies that have really come to the fore are conversational AI and other forms of digital technology.
 The benefit of embracing these technologies is that many had already started their digital journey by exploring these technologies and the pandemic just accelerated their digital transformation.

-This move to more use of AI for customers may not be totally unexpected as we have seen the recent growth in chatbots in customer-service.
+This move to more use of AI chatbots and virtual assistants for customers may not be totally unexpected as we have seen the recent growth in chatbots in customer-service.
 Perhaps more surprising is the level to which it has been used to support employees, in effect your internal customers, either working remotely or suddenly demanding considerably more information or support, such as in healthcare.

 A recent report from Harvard Business Review Analytic Services suggests that organizations with advanced digital workplace strategies are rewarded with the best remote working results.